 Use orthotics or arch supports to limit foot motion.
 Using an arch support will stop the arch from flattening which in turn helps stop the heel from turning in.
 This reduces friction on the back of the heel.
 We recommend the following arch supports:

 - For athletics shoes and other lace-up shoes we recommend the FootChair Podiatrist Designed Orthotic.
-The FootChair orthotic has a stable arch and a “post” on the heel to help limit heel motion.
-This will help stop the foot from rubbing against the back of the shoe.
+The FootChair orthotic has a stable arch that is adjustable to different arch heights.
+This higher arch will limit foot motion which can help stop the foot from rubbing against the back of the shoe.
 This unique orthotic has a very supportive arch along with an adjustable arch via pads that can be inserted under the cover.

 - For people with wide feet or very flat feet we recommend the PowerStep Wide Orthotic.
 It also has a very good arch, although it is not adjustable.
 The width, however, is very helpful for those with wider or flatter feet.